ankane/strong_migrations/README.md

 Catch unsafe migrations in development

-Strong Migrations detects potentially dangerous operations, prevents them from running by default, and provides instructions on safer ways to do what you want.
+✓ detects potentially dangerous operations
+✓ prevents them from running by default
+✓ provides instructions on safer ways to do what you want

 Supports for PostgreSQL, MySQL, and MariaDB